Other policy documents

 HRA Mitigation Strategies

-Under the Habitats Directive, Stroud District Council has a duty to ensure that all the activities the Council regulates have no adverse effect on the integrity of any of the Natura 2000 sites (Together Special Protection Areas (SPAs) and Special Areas of Conservation (SACs) make up the network of Natura 2000 sites).
-The effect of the Regulations is to require the Council as local planning authority to ensure that no likely significant adverse effect arises from any proposed development scheme or Local Plan.
+Under the Habitats Directive, Stroud District Council has a duty to ensure that all the activities the Council regulates have no adverse effect on the integrity of any of the Natura 2000 sites.
+Together Special Protection Areas (SPAs) and Special Areas of Conservation (SACs) make up the network of Natura 2000 sites.
+The effect of the Directive is to require the Council as local planning authority to ensure that no likely significant adverse effects arise from any proposed development scheme or Local Plan.

 Rodborough Common SAC

-Habitat Regulation Assessments have concluded that proposed residential growth in the Local Plan within the catchment of Rodborough Common could have a likely significant effect, in the absence of appropriate mitigation.
-The Council has therefore worked in partnership with Natural England, the National Trust, the Rodborough Commoners and Stroud Valleys Project to devise an agreed Interim Impact Avoidance Strategy for housing within an identified 3km catchment of Rodborough Common.
-The assessment is available here.
+The Council has worked in partnership with Natural England, the National Trust, the Commons Graziers and Stroud Valleys Project to devise an agreed Interim Impact Avoidance Strategy for housing within an identified 3km catchment of Rodborough Common.
+This was formally adopted in March 2015 (Agenda item 10).